SmartForest-no/SegmentAnyTree/README.md

 In order to train the model you have to prepare the data.
 You can take a look at file : `sample_data_conversion.py` to check how it may be done.

+## Frameworked used as a code base
+This framework was used https://github.com/torch-points3d/torch-points3d as the code base.
+So please take a look there for more information regarding the training and parametrization of the code.